The E-mentoring project started in October 2007 with twelve Year 7 pupils and three primary schools, Riverside, Downhall and Glebe.

 If it snows you can find information on the school website where it will clearly say whether the school is open or closed due to the weather.
 It is always best to check the school website for updates in cases of extreme weather.

 When you feel unwell during a lesson you should let your teacher know so they can send you to Pupil Services if necessary.
 If you feel unwell during break or lunch, you are advised to go to Pupil Services and let them know.
 They will help you to feel better as much possible and if you are too unwell to stay at school, they will call your parents/guardians to get permission and see if you are able to be picked up and taken home.

-If you loose something during school, first retrace your steps and go to the places you had been last to check you have not left it there. (e.g. if you realise you have lost something Period 3 go to where you were Period 2).
+If you lose something during school, first retrace your steps and go to the places you have been last to check you have not left it there. (e.g. if you realise you have lost something Period 3 go to where you were Period 2).
 If this does not work, then go to Pupil Services and ask if it has been handed in to them as lost property.

 At the lunch breaks, you will only be allowed in the following areas:

 You are not allowed on the field, by the media block, on the astro turf or around areas where lessons are taking place.

 In Food Technology lessons in Year 7 we have achieved the creation of dishes such as fruit salad, toasted snacks, jacket potatoes with fillings, couscous or pasta dishes and even chicken goujons!
 You may make different dishes to these when you join Year 7 but it will similar to this.
 You will also learn the basics of using a kitchen in general.
 The best bit is you get to take your creations home and try them with your family!